fuzzylogicxx/fuzzylogic/posts/2021-01-24-minimalist-container-queries.md

 > I made a quick and minimal take on approximating Container/Element Queries using a web component and basic CSS selectors.
 ---

-The idea is that for any given instance of the `<c-q>` component you would define a scoped custom property which sets the pixel min-widths you’re interested in, like so:
+The idea is that for any given instance of the `<c-q>` custom element / web component you would define a scoped custom property which sets the pixel min-widths you’re interested in, like so:

 <figure>